 For FHWA funded projects, current AASHTO standards apply based on the federal functional classification of the roadway.
 Additional classification information is available on ODOT’s Federal Functional Classification website.

 Generally, context sensitive design concepts should be considered for all project designs.
-Additional information related to context sensitive design can be found at the Oregon Transportation and Growth Management website.
+Additional information related to context sensitive design can be found at the Oregon Transportation and Growth Management website and in ODOT Highway Design Manual Part 200.

 VALUE ENGINEERING